HSLdevcom/hsl-routemap-server/README.md

 #### 4.

 As soon as it is started, run the "Päivitä" function of the linjakarttageneraattori poikkileikkauspäivä to generate an actual poikkileikkauspäivä.
+If the update function is disabled try running the sql script mentioned below.

 ### Running in Docker